Innovations in Cancer Control Grants 2022 Round

 - Build upon evidence which is currently available (eg. publications, previous initiatives/projects, new optimal care pathways)

 - Enhance cancer service provision by working towards the goals of the NSW Cancer Plan.

 The priority areas for the Innovations in Cancer Control Grants 2022 Round include the following:

 - Investigating Clinical Variation and Addressing Unwarranted Clinical Variation

 Applications must be submitted through the Cancer Institute NSW Grants Management System (GMS).

-In accordance with the Cancer Institute NSW Competitive Grants Agreement, successful applicants must submit a detailed project plan inclusive of an evaluation framework (template to be provided), as well as Progress and Final Reports inclusive of financial reporting (to be completed online through the GMS), according to the schedule outlined in their agreement.
+In accordance with the Cancer Institute NSW Competitive Grants Agreement, successful applicants must submit a Detailed Project Plan inclusive of an evaluation report (template to be provided), as well as Progress and Final Reports inclusive of financial reporting (to be completed online through the GMS), according to the schedule outlined in their agreement.

 - Grants Management System (GMS)